vimotest/viewmodel-classification/step4_data_extraction/design_constructs/view_interactions/view_viewmodel_design/ViewModel_to_View_Communication_via_Messaging.md

 > The ProSu framework (observer pattern) provides a way to establish bi-directional communication between the different components of the MVVM.

+## Construct Type

+**ExtendsStandardDefinition:** extends standard MVVM by new rules

+**Why:** "ViewModel to view communication" aspect not addressed in standard definition

 ## Relates to

 * [MessageBox_by_Messaging_Mediators.md](MessageBox by Messaging/Mediators)